ajaysridharan/slate/source/includes/_customers.md

 # Customers

 Customers API allows you to retrieve a snapshot of your customer's metrics.
-You can also update their extra IDs.
+You can also update their data.

+FirstOfficer cannot change the data in Stripe, so changes done here will not affect customer billing or their data in Stripe.

 ## The customer object